Generalizing Downsampling from Regular Data to Graphs: Experimental Setting

-Every GNN/NN is followed by a \emph{ReLU} activation function.
+\end{small} Every GNN/NN is followed by a \emph{ReLU} activation function.
 The pooling method (Pool) is changed for every method (and removed for the baseline), while the GNN layer is chosen among a set of layers during the model selection phase.
-The possible GNN layers are \textsc{GCN}~\cite{kipf_semi-supervised_2017}, \textsc{GATv2}~\cite{brody_how_2021}, and \textsc{GIN}~\cite{xu_how_2019}, unless the model is \textsc{PANPool}, which requires a specific GNN layer (\textsc{PANConv}~\cite{ma_path_2020}).
-The best model for each poling layer was chosen using a grid search, with hyper-parameter space defined as in \cref{tab:hyper-params}, where $\eta$ refers to the learning rate, $b$ the batch size, $r$ the reduction ratio, and $L$ the maximal path length of \textsc{PANConv}.
+The possible GNN layers are \textsc{GCN}~\cite{kipf_semi-supervised_2017}, \textsc{GATv2}~\cite{brody_how_2021}, and \textsc{GIN}~\cite{xu_how_2019}, unless the model is \textsc{PANPool}, which requires a specific GNN layer \cite[\textsc{PANConv},][]{ma_path_2020}.
+The best model for each poling layer was chosen using a grid search, with hyper-parameter space defined as in \cref{tab:hyper-params}, where $\eta$ refers to the learning rate, $b$ to the batch size, $r$ to the reduction ratio, $L$ to the maximal path length of \textsc{PANConv}, and $\sigma$ to the scoring activation function of \textsc{EdgePool}, as proposed by its authors~\cite{diehl_towards_2019}.
 To increase the parallelization of the grid search, every configuration run had a cap of 8GB of GPU memory to compute the training.
 Runs that could not fit into this limit were discarded from the model selection process.